CBM .prg Studio

 • Bug fixes, as usual.

-I'm open to suggestions if you have anything you'd like adding to CBM Prg Studio.
+I'm open to suggestions if you have anything you would like adding to CBM Prg Studio, or change the way something works.

 Background